Complex Aerospace Machining

 When faced with the challenge of satisfying short delivery times, the machining of a complex design and international competition to secure the production contract of a new critical aerospace engine component, the Kenard Engineering team focused on driving operational improvements to achieve a 70% cycle time reduction on a single part.

-With more than 50 years’ experience as a precision engineering subcontract manufacturer, the company is well placed to respond to such challenges without compromising the high quality levels that are the cornerstone of the business.
+With more than 50 years’ experience as a precision engineering subcontract manufacturer, specialising in complex aerospace machining, the company is well placed to respond to such challenges without compromising the high quality levels that are the cornerstone of the business.
 Working with customers to determine optimised production processes for prototyping and for the introduction of new products is becoming a more frequent requirement as component designs become ever more ambitious and complex.
 Meeting these challenges requires the provision of highly skilled services that necessitate in-depth experience and breadth of engineering knowledge.

 Managing a complex design

 A combination of factors determined that a conventional approach to the machining of a particular component would not be suitable, at least not at a commercially competitive level.
 The primary factors that needed to be considered were the component’s material, its extremely tight tolerances and difficult machining access.
 Whilst the properties of Inconel render it well suited for use in extreme conditions, it is a particularly difficult metal to machine by the use of traditional methods.
 Specialist expertise is needed due to properties such as the materials rapid work hardening.
 Kenard has been working with Inconel and other such exotic materials for over a decade.
 In this time, the company has produced a wide range of complex, close tolerance components for a variety of demanding industrial sectors; from deep subsea seals to some of the latest turbine engines on the market.
 Kenard’s proven ability to produce and reliably repeat the most challenging of parts gives the company’s customers the confidence to push the boundaries with their designs.